Lightning-AI/pytorch-lightning/.github/BECOMING_A_CORE_CONTRIBUTOR.md

 Thanks for your interest in joining the Lightning team!
 We’re a rapidly growing project which is poised to become the go-to framework for DL researchers!

 As a core maintainer, you will have a strong say in the direction of the project.
 Big changes will require a majority of maintainers to agree.
-Our development is fully open, so you can also raise your voice just by commenting on issues and pull requests!
+Our development is fully open, so you can still raise your voice just by commenting on issues and pull requests!
 Doing so is a big step in becoming part of core.

 ## Code of conduct